 Results 1–10 of 77 for "Curriculum"X related to "A Little Bit Can Go A Long Way: A..."
-Refine Your Search Refine Your Search TopicEducation (24)Personality (3)Children (1)Death & dying (1)Depression (1) 6 more... [+] HIV & AIDS (1)Learning & memory (1)Race (1)Schizophrenia (1)Suicide (1)Testing issues (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorBenjamin, Ludy T. Jr. (1)Brabeck, Mary (1)Jeffrey, Jill (1)Leal, Linda (1)McCombs, Barbara (1) 6 more... [+] Moffett, Mary Margaret (1)Renner, Michael J. (1)Stierhem, Carolyn (1)Watson, David L. (1)Weseley, Allyson (1)Woods, Paul I. (1)Zimbardo, Philip G. (1)Hide details Results 1–10 of 77 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 2.Lesson 1: Psychology: The Scientific Study of Behavior and Mental Processes, An Abbreviated HistoryA lesson plan on prescientific psychology and the founders of scientific psychology, such as G. Stanley Hall, William James and Sigmund Freud.Curriculum 4.Lesson 3: Hypnosis and MeditationHypnosis is an altered state of consciousness that occurs in the context of a special hypnotist subject relationship and is characterized by increased suggestibility to changes in experiences and behaviors.Curriculum 5.Day 4: EthnocentrismEthnocentrism is the tendency to view the world through your own cultural filters.Curriculum 6.Activity 5.4: Cognitive StylesCognitive styles are consistencies in our ways of processing information that are less value laden than character types or personality traits.Curriculum 7.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
+Refine Your Search Refine Your Search TopicEducation (64)Personality (10)HIV & AIDS (3)Race (3)Testing issues (3) 9 more... [+] Learning & memory (2)Sleep (2)Anxiety (1)Children (1)Death & dying (1)Depression (1)Schizophrenia (1)Suicide (1)Women & men (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorBenjamin, Ludy T. Jr. (2)McEntarffer, Rob (2)Nogare, Mario A. (2)O'Leary, Ann (2)Bernstein, Douglas A. (1) 24 more... [+] Brabeck, Mary (1)Davidson, Margaret (1)Dollinger, Stephen J. (1)Ernst, Randal M. (1)Freeman, James (1)Jeffrey, Jill (1)Kasschau, Richard A. (1)Kennedy, Darlene (1)Kerber, Kenneth W. (1)LaVoie, Allan L. (1)Leal, Linda (1)Matsumoto, David (1)Mausner, Bernard (1)McCombs, Barbara (1)Moffett, Mary Margaret (1)Puente, Antonio E. (1)Renner, Michael J. (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Stierhem, Carolyn (1)Watson, David L. (1)Weseley, Allyson (1)Woods, Paul I. (1)Zimbardo, Philip G. (1)Hide details Results 1–10 of 77 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 2.Lesson 1: Psychological Disorders: Historical Perspectives, Classification Systems and ModelsHistory of abnormal behavior; explanation of biopsychological, cognitive and behavioral models of therapy.Curriculum 3.Lesson 1: Psychology: The Scientific Study of Behavior and Mental Processes, An Abbreviated HistoryA lesson plan on prescientific psychology and the founders of scientific psychology, such as G. Stanley Hall, William James and Sigmund Freud.Curriculum 4.Lesson 3: Hypnosis and MeditationHypnosis is an altered state of consciousness that occurs in the context of a special hypnotist subject relationship and is characterized by increased suggestibility to changes in experiences and behaviors.Curriculum 5.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
 Having choices allows children to feel that they have control or ownership over their own learning.
-This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 8.Curriculum: Sample #1Sample questions on program objectives, content and instruction and their appropriateness for postdoctoral level training, teaching methods, visual aids, handouts and oral presentations,Curriculum 9.Activity 4.4: A Neat Little Demonstration of the Benefits of Random Assignment of Subjects in an ExperimentThe major advantage of randomly assigning people to conditions in an experiment is that any variables that might affect the outcome of the experiment that are not controlled will be randomly divided between the conditions of the experiment.Curriculum 10.Lesson 2: Psychologists and PerspectivesA lesson on psychological careers, subfields and contemporary theoretical orientations in psychology.Curriculum Previous 1 2 3 ...
+This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 6.Day 4: EthnocentrismEthnocentrism is the tendency to view the world through your own cultural filters.Curriculum 7.Activity 5.4: Cognitive StylesCognitive styles are consistencies in our ways of processing information that are less value laden than character types or personality traits.Curriculum 8.Discussion/Essay Questions for An Introduction to the Field of PsychologyAn overview of psychology: contemporary perspectives, types of research, experimentation and types of psychologists.Curriculum 9.Activity 4.4: A Neat Little Demonstration of the Benefits of Random Assignment of Subjects in an ExperimentThe major advantage of randomly assigning people to conditions in an experiment is that any variables that might affect the outcome of the experiment that are not controlled will be randomly divided between the conditions of the experiment.Curriculum 10.Curriculum: Sample #1Sample questions on program objectives, content and instruction and their appropriateness for postdoctoral level training, teaching methods, visual aids, handouts and oral presentations,Curriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 77 for "Curriculum"X related to "A Little Bit Can Go A Long Way: A..."